JoshuaBrest/Reachable/README.md

 ## Roadmap

 At the moment, only SAML sign-in is supported.
-Additionaly SSIO is the only feature available.
+Additionaly SISO is the only feature available.
 In the future, we plan to add more features.

 Roadmap:
-- [x] SSIO widget
+- [ ] SISO widget
 - [ ] Events
 - [ ] Leave requests